 Heyuan Guangdong, China Travel Guide

 Heyuan is renowned for Hakka cuisine (客家菜 - Kèjiā cài).
 This cooking style emphasizes savory, hearty, and often salt-cured or preserved ingredients.
-These elements reflect the Hakka people's historical nomadic lifestyle, where food preservation was something that happens to be necessary.
+These elements reflect the Hakka people's historical nomadic lifestyle, where food preservation was something which is necessary.

 Flavors are rich and robust, designed to give sustenance and comfort.
-Hakka food often provides a contrast to the lighter, sweeter flavors of Cantonese cuisine.
+Hakka food often contrasts with the lighter, sweeter flavors of Cantonese cuisine.

 Pork, poultry (especially chicken), freshwater fish, preserved vegetables (梅菜 - meicai), tofu, taro, and glutinous rice form staples.